 There were any places to stop and take pictures or to interact with history!
 The kayak was a big hit for our kids since we’ve never kayaked before!

-Big Red found some fun places to interact from a places to dress-up to strum a guitar to a digital screen.
+Big Red found some fun places to interact from places to dress-up to strum a guitar to a digital screen.
 All great for a kindergarten aged child!

 Lil’ Red is 2 1/2 years old and VERY hands-on in his learning and exploration which Sloan Museum provided plenty of areas for a toddler/preschooler to learn and interact.
+He really enjoyed being able to reach many different interactive displays all by himself!

 You know you’ve found a really good place for kids when your two year old sees the pictures you are editing and points to them and says, “I want to go back!
 Mom, I want to go there!”
 So then he runs to the bigger kids and tells them and your oldest son says, “Go ask mom to get a blog opp in Michigan so we can visit again.”
 Lil’ Red runs back to me while still editing pictures and says, “Mom get blog opp!
 I want to go back!”